 eHealth Program Roles and Related Initiatives

-Support the administration of the Medicaid EHR Incentive Program.
-The eHealth Program supports the administration of the Wisconsin Medicaid EHR Incentive Program, which provides incentive payments to Medicaid providers who adopt and meaningfully use EHRs, through regulatory analysis, solution management, and the processing of incentive program applications.
-For more information, visit the Medicaid EHR Incentive Program webpage.
+Support the administration of the Wisconsin Medicaid Promoting Interoperability Program.
+The eHealth Program supports the administration of the Wisconsin Medicaid Promoting Interoperability Program (formerly known as the EHR Incentive Program), which provides incentive payments to Medicaid providers who adopt and meaningfully use EHRs, through regulatory analysis, solution management, and the processing of incentive program applications.
+For more information, visit the Wisconsin Medicaid Promoting Interoperability Program page.

 Conduct required federal strategic planning (the State Medicaid HIT Plan) and funding requests related to health IT investments.
 The eHealth Program develops, maintains, and reports on measurable outcome goals for achieving a mature health IT landscape.
 The eHealth Program requested and received Medicaid Management Information Systems federal funding to enhance information sharing and retrieval capabilities across the State and with the Medicaid enterprise.
 These projects leveraged WISHIN to integrate the immunization registry and Medicaid pharmacy data and create Wisconsin Medicaid health maintenance organization hospital encounter notifications.
 Medicaid continues to pursue Health Information Technology for Economic and Clinical Health (HITECH) funded projects with WISHIN, including public health reporting and Prescription Drug Monitoring Program integration.
 For more information, visit the WISHIN (link is external) webpage.